gravitational/teleport/rfd/0184-agent-auto-updates.md

 3. We want to reduce the operational cost of customers running old agents.
    For Cloud customers, this will allow us to support fewer simultaneous cluster versions and reduce support load.
    For self-hosted customers, this will reduce support load associated with debugging old versions of Teleport.
-4. Providing 99.99% availability for customers requires us to maintain that level of availability at the agent-level as well as the cluster-level.
+4. Providing 99.99% availability for customers requires us to maintain high availability at the agent-level as well as the cluster-level.

 The current systemd updater does not meet those requirements:
-- Its use of package managers leads users to accidentally upgrade Teleport.
+- The use of package managers (apt and yum) to apply updates leads users to accidentally upgrade Teleport.
-- Its installation process is complex and users end up installing the wrong version of Teleport.
+- The installation process is complex, and users often end up installing the wrong version of Teleport.
-- Its update process does not provide sufficient safeties to protect against broken updates.
+- The update process does not provide sufficient safeties to protect against broken agent updates.
-- Customers are not adopting the existing updater because they want to control when updates happen.
+- Customers decline to adopt the existing updater because they want more control over when updates occur.
 - We do not offer a nice user experience for self-hosted users.
-This results in a marginal automatic updates adoption and does not reduce the cost of upgrading self-hosted clusters.
+This results in a marginal automatic updates adoption and does not reduce the support cost associated with upgrading self-hosted clusters.

 ## How